nextlevelshit/web-coding-classes/WCC-Session-2/README.md

 ### Quests

-1. Go on any website you are frequently using and find some bad pratices.
+1. Go on any website you are frequently using and find some bad practices.
 Often when you are search for anything to long, it is most probably a sign for a bad [User Interface (UI)](../WCC-Glossary/#user-interface-ui).
 2. Take a screenshot and make a proposal how to do it better.